AmbireTech/adex-protocol/README.md

 Some of these concepts are known to the Ethereum community as "meta tx" or "gas abstractions".

-The design of this component is currently (Dec 2018) a work in progress, but you can track it at: https://github.com/AdExNetwork/adex-protocol/issues/10
+The Identity component is implemented in the adex-protocol-eth repository.

 #### Pre-approved tokens